Democratic Party of Albania: 2001 elections

-2005 parliamentary elections
+2005 elections

 In the 2005 parliamentary elections, the Democratic Party won 56 of the 140 seats and its allies won 18 under the call Time to Change (Koha per Ndryshim).
 Two other parties also joined the new coalition (PAA of the left wing & PBDNJ of the Greek minority, with 4 and 2 seats, respectively).
 This meant that with a combined total of 79 seats, the Democratic Party and its allies were able to form a government with Sali Berisha becoming prime minister.
 One of his priorities was Albanian integration to NATO, an objective he accomplished in 2009 when Albania and Croatia were accepted as members.

 The biggest tragedy after the 1997 Albanian civil unrest happened in Saturday 15 March 2008 which is known as 2008 Gërdec explosions.
 Officially, Albanian authorities confirmed 26 deaths in the explosions.
 Officials report the number of injured people at over 300.
 According to figures published by the Prime Minister's Office, 2,306 buildings were damaged or destroyed in the explosions.
 Of these, 318 houses were destroyed completely, 200 buildings were seriously damaged, and 188 buildings were less seriously damaged.

-2009 parliamentary elections
+2009 elections

 On 28 June 2009, the next elections that were due on the date provided were held.
 The elections were won by the Democratic Party with its electoral alliance.
 Alliance of Change (Aleance e Ndryshimit).
 The alliance consisted of mostly Right Wing parties.
 Shortly before the election the Ethnic Greek unity party had switched to join the Center Left alliance of Edi Rama Unification for Change (Bashkimi për Ndryshim).
 Due to the PDIU, a party representing the interest of Cham Albanians whose properties in Greece were seized after the Second world war.
 Nevertheless the Democratic party with its alliance had won 70 out of the 140 seats.
 It was unclear whether the Democratic party and its alliance had won 70 or 71.
 On 4 July 2009, Ilir Meta leader of LSI announced he had accepted a deal to form a working majority coalition.
 Making PD and its alliance have 74 out of 140.

-2013 parliamentary elections
+2013 elections

 After the defeat in the 2013 parliamentary election, Berisha announced his resignation as party leader.
 A one-member-one-vote election was held for the first time on 23 July 2013, in which Lulzim Basha defeated his opponent Sokol Olldashi and was elected Chairman of the Democratic Party.

 On 30 September 2014, a national congress of the Democratic Party was held to elect a new leadership and to announce a tough reform of the party.
 On the 26th anniversary of the Democratic Party, party leader Basha announced his program for the further modernization and democratisation of the party ahead of the 2017 parliamentary elections.
 After previously promising that 35% of the parliamentary candidates would consist of members from the youth movement of the Party, Basha now announced a limitations of all mandates of the party leaders to a two-year term, and the full democratisation of the internal election process.